silenyJonas/database_api/database_api/README.txt

-konzolový nástroj pro správu db serveru
+Console tool for managing a database server

-2 OKNA:
+2 WINDOWS:

 LOGIN:
-->zadat jméno a heslo ulozené v database_api/Documents/user.txt
+-> Enter username and password stored in database_api/Documents/user.txt

 APP:
-->input do db skrze pøíkazy v konzoly -prikazy v command_list.txt nebo vypsat cely list prikazem help

-testovací sekvence pøíkazù:
+-> Input database commands through the console
+-> Commands are listed in command_list.txt or use the 'help' command to display the full list

+Test command sequence:

-dbcon localhost 5432 postgres postgres [HesloNastavenéUAdmin] crusr test_user->123456Ab newdb test_db dbdc
+dbcon localhost 5432 postgres postgres [AdminPassword] crusr test_user->123456Ab newdb test_db dbdc